saurabhharak/cayman/data-science.md

 description: Data Science Projects
 ---
 # Data Science Projects
-## Project Title: Intelligent Document Query Bot for Microsoft Teams
+## Intelligent Document Query Bot for Microsoft Teams

 ### Problem Statement
 In the modern workplace, accessing information from documents efficiently can be a challenging task.
 To address this issue, our project focuses on developing an intelligent bot for Microsoft Teams that leverages advanced language models and document retrieval systems to provide users with accurate and context-aware answers from uploaded PDF documents.